Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Constraint Inference

 The Incremental Greedy Constraint Inference (IGCI) approach, shown in Algorithm~\ref{alg:al_greedy}, utilizes at each iteration Algorithm~\ref{alg:alg_alter} to incrementally add a constraint in the set of inferred constraints.
 The method starts with an empty set of constraints $\mathcal{C}$.
 After a constraint $c_i$ and the Lagrange multiplier have been inferred following Algorithm~\ref{alg:alg_alter}, the constraint is temporarily added to the constraint set $\mathcal{C}$.
 Then the KKT residual objective $\ell(\{c_i\}_{c_i\in\mathcal{C} }, \lambda)$ is evaluated.
 If the difference between this value and the KKT residual in the previous iteration, which is denoted with $E$ in Algorithm~\ref{alg:al_greedy}, is above a user-specified threshold $\delta$, then the constraint $c_i$ remains in the constraint set.
 The process is repeated until this difference drops below the predefined threshold at which point the process terminates, without including the last inferred constraint in $\mathcal{C}$.

 When the algorithm terminates, the set of $N_c$ inferred constraints $\mathcal{C}=\{\tilde{c}_1,\ldots,\tilde{c}_{N_c}\}$ is returned.
 It should be noted that $N_c$ need not be equal to the original number of constraints $M$.
 Furthermore, IGCI will add at least one constraint given that the criterion in line $7$ will not be satisfied in the first iteration.
 This can be modified if needed, by appropriately choosing a smaller initial value for $E$.
+Finally, in line $4$, {Algorithm~\ref{algo:alter} can be run multiple independent times in order to obtain a better solution.}

 At an arbitrary iteration $k$ of IGCI, in line $4$ we obtain the estimate for an additional constraint and Lagrange multiplier.
 This is achieved by solving~\eqref{opt:kkt_res} using Algorithm~\ref{alg:alg_alter} with the unknowns being $c_k$ and the multiplier $\lambda\in\mathbb{R}^{kT}$, while fixing the values of the already inferred constraints, $\tilde{c}_i,\;i=1,\ldots,k-1$.
 Although further fixing the already inferred Lagrange multipliers and only inferring an additional $\lambda\in\mathbb{R}^T$ at each iteration works well, our simulations showed that inferring at iteration $k$ the Lagrange multipliers for all constraints $i=1,\ldots,k$ gives slightly more accurate results.